LSSTDESC/SNPeculiarVelocity/README.md

 ```

 * The executable `camb` is called within `sig`.
 It is therefore good to have it in your path.
 For example I put
-but of these executables in a `bin` directory.
+these executables in a `bin` directory.

 ## Execution